laboon/ebook/text/20_requirements.md

 What should the system do if the pressure is between 100 and 200 PSI?
 You can use equivalence class partitioning here to determine that the requirements are not internally consistent.

 The requirements should be __unambiguous__.
 That is, they should specify things as precisely as possible for working in the particular domain the software is for.
 The acceptable level of ambiguity will vary dramatically depending on what kind of software you are developing.
 For example, if you are writing software for a children's game, it may be sufficient to state that a particular square should be "red".
-If you are describing the requirements for an interface to a nuclear reactor, the exact PANTONE® shade of red that a warning light may need to be specified.
+If you are describing the requirements for an interface to a nuclear reactor, the exact PANTONE® shade of red of the warning light may need to be specified.

 That being said, be careful not to paint yourself into a corner with too-restrictive requirements.
 If your requirements state that a particular page needs to be a certain number of pixels, you may have difficulties converting to mobile devices, for example.
 However, requirements certainly should not be of the form:

 * _AMBIGUOUS-REQ-1._ The system shall do all of the shutdown stuff whenever the "shutdown" button is pressed.

 What is the "shutdown stuff"?
-Speaking to our friends, or amongst co-workers, we may use relatively ambiguous terms like that because the human brain is remarkably good at filling in ambiguity.
+Speaking to our friends, or amongst co-workers, we may use such ambiguous terms because the human brain is remarkably good at filling in ambiguity.
 However, ambiguous requirements can lead to different developers or other stakeholders interpreting them in different ways.
 The classic example of this is the Mars Climate Orbiter mishap, where one group of software engineers used Imperial measures and another group used metric measures.
 Both groups thought the correct way to return results was obvious, but they came up with different implementations.

 If at all possible, the requirements should be __quantitative__ (as opposed to qualitative).
 That is, if you can apply numbers to a requirement, you should.
 You should avoid using any sort of subjective terms such as "fast", "responsive", "usable", or "scrumdiddlyumptious."
 If you can specifically state what the system is required to do, then do so.
+For example, the following requirement is qualitative, and not quantitative.

 * _QUALITATIVE-REQ-1._ The system shall return results extremely quickly.